FFFFFFFXXXXXXX/league_record/league_record_types/readme.md

 ## Changelog

+- 1.18.0: `GameData` is now `GameMetadata` and basically all the types related to it changed.
+The type for the settings.json file had a new property `onlyRecordRanked` added.
 - 1.17.0: Changed `EventName` dragon names from `{Type}-Dragon` to `{Type}Dragon` - so for example `Infernal-Dragon` is now `InfernalDragon`